paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     from El Miron and the laboratory negative controls
   - `PUBL_FigureS_Flexilinea_tree_ANI.Snakefile`: plot the heatmap of the pairwise average nucleotide identity of the genus Flexilinea
+  - `PUBL_FigureS_BGC_core_genes_pident.R`: plot the percent identities of the BGC core genes
+  - `PUBL_FigureS_presence_absence_BGCs.R`: plot the presence and absence of BGCs across the modern reference genomes and ancient Chlorobiales genomes

 X. `ENVS`: conda environments for the use with Snakemake